How does my classic car LS swap affect transmission alignment

 Various motor mount adapters for an LS conversion are commonly designed to allow positioning the engine at the stock bellhousing location, or forward by 1 or 2 inches.
 Moving the LS engine forward is often required to provide clearance of the cylinder heads and the exhaust headers to the firewall and other chassis components.
 Combine this with an electronic shift transmission of various size and configuration options, and the transmission mount is no longer positioned over your transmission crossmember.

-G Force Performance transmission crossmembers are, (unless noted), designed for OEM, or stock bellhousing location.
-For example: You are bolting a 4L80E transmission behind your Big Block Chevy in your 69 Camara; the G Force Performance transmission crossmember for that application is based on the bellhousing positioned at the stock location behind the BBC.
+A G Force Performance transmission crossmember is, (unless noted), designed for OEM, or stock bellhousing location.
+For example: You are bolting a 4L80E transmission behind your Big Block Chevy in your 69 Camaro; the G Force Performance transmission crossmember for that application is based on the bellhousing positioned at the stock location behind the BBC.
+Find out why our customers choose a G Force Crossmember here.